 Pensions from the German Pension fund are being paid when you reach the required retirement age (Altersrente), as disability benefits (Erwerbsminderungsrente), or survivor’s benefits for a widow, widower or orphan (Hinterbliebenenrente).
 Please find the relevant forms here.

 With all applications you will have to include a notarized life and citizenship certificate (Lebens- und Staatsangehörigkeitsbescheinigung).
 It can be notarized by the Embassy/Consulate General or by a notary public.

 Windfall Elimination Provision

 Please note that according to the U.S. Windfall Elimination Provision receiving a German pension might result in a reduction of U.S. Social Security payments.
-For more information on this topic please follow this link:
+For more information on this topic please follow the link below.

 Please also see the Social Security Administration's website to this topic at: